leaselabsco/test-engineer/README.md

 * Creativity

 ### Side Notes
-  - You do not necessarily need any additional external tools other than your rest API gem
+  - You do not necessarily need any additional external tools other than your rest API gem and testing gem(s)
   - You can write everything you need to, using Ruby.
   - You are not subject to only what is asked.
 Add anything you need to make the solution more complete.